Unity-Technologies/UnityRenderStreaming/Packages/com.unity.webrtc/Third Party Notices.md

  * or includes a copy or modification of this software and in all
  * copies of the supporting documentation for such software.
  *
- * THIS SOFTWARE IS BEING PROVIDED &quot;AS IS&quot;, WITHOUT ANY EXPRESS OR
+ * THIS SOFTWARE IS BEING PROVIDED "AS IS", WITHOUT ANY EXPRESS OR
  * IMPLIED WARRANTY.
 IN PARTICULAR, NEITHER THE AUTHOR NOR QUEEN'S
  * UNIVERSITY AT KINGSTON MAKES ANY REPRESENTATION OR WARRANTY OF ANY
  * KIND CONCERNING THE MERCHANTABILITY OF THIS SOFTWARE OR ITS